astronomer/astro-sdk/python-sdk/docs/concepts.rst

 Metadata
 ~~~~~~~~~
-Metadata is used in tables to pass additional information to access a SQL Table, which will be database specific.
+Metadata is used to give additional information to access a SQL Table.
 For example we can have multiple tables in different schema or database, we can pass metadata object while defining table to pass this information.

 .. literalinclude:: ../example_dags/example_amazon_s3_snowflake_transform.py